KOTORCommunityPatches/K1_Community_Patch/README.md

 * The witnesses in the Sunry murder trial in Manaan Ahto West had different appearances than the first time you meet them (Reported by KnifeMaster) [ISSUE #318](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/318)
 * There are two clones standing right next to each other in the Taris Upper City Cantina [ISSUE #77](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/77)
 * There is a visible gap in the wall behind the beds in the Taris Upper City hideout [ISSUE #231](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/231)
+* There is an inaccessible container in The One's compound
 * There were some facing and camera angle issues during the overseer droid conversation in the Dantooine Ruins [ISSUE #105](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/105) [ISSUE #152](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/152)
+* Trandoshans lack a functioning soundset
 * Trask used Force teleportation to zip across the room when joining the party on the Endar Spire (Reported by ebmar) [ISSUE #86](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/86)
 * Turrets in the Rakatan Temple used the Bith soundset (for some reason) [ISSUE #171](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/171)
 * Two female Jedi in the Dantooine enclave stop walking after being talked to (Reported by ebmar) [ISSUE #31](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/31)